miller-28/luminara/sandbox/README.md

 # Luminara Sandbox

-An interactive demo and testing environment for the **framework-agnostic** Luminara HTTP client.
-This sandbox provides a beautiful, feature-rich UI to explore all Luminara capabilities with individual test controls and parallel execution.
+An interactive demo environment for the **framework-agnostic** Luminara HTTP client.
+This sandbox provides a beautiful, feature-rich UI to explore all Luminara capabilities with individual example controls and parallel execution.

 > **🌐 Universal Compatibility**: While this sandbox uses vanilla JavaScript (pure JavaScript without frameworks), Luminara works seamlessly with React, Vue, Angular, Svelte, and any modern browser environment.